GET IN TOUCH

-People are extremely mobile today – many people are born in one country, go to school in another country, work in a different country and finally retire in another country.
+People are increasingly mobile – many are born in one country, go to school in another, and retire abroad.
 After living in a number of different countries, legally, where is home?
 While the answer might seem obvious to you, this question can have huge implications when it comes to estate law.
 The place of one’s permanent home in legal terms is called their domicile.
 This determines which country or province’s laws will apply to your estate when you pass away.
 Whether you know where it is or not, everyone has a domicile, and only one domicile.

 A person’s domicile is not always simply the place where they were born or the place where they currently live.
 Someone might have been born in one country, but lived somewhere else for their entire life.
-On the other hand, someone might move to a different country for school, with no intentions of staying there after finishing their schooling.
+On the other hand, someone might move to a different country for school, with no intentions of staying there.
 Because of this, courts must consider various factors to determine a person’s domicile.
 A recent case in BC questioned a deceased’s domicile, asking the courts to determine where his domicile really was.

 The courts in Sato v.
 Sato (2018) used two factors when determining someone’s domicile: